zammad/zammad-org/src/en/tutorials/first-steps.md

 ---
-title: First Steps in Zammad
+title: First steps in Zammad
 order: 4
 ---

-# First Steps in Zammad
+# First steps in Zammad

 Congratulations, it seems you successfully installed Zammad.
 To start with your fresh installed Zammad, head over to the next section.
 Alternatively, you